How to Make Dynamite: A Filipino-Inspired Finger Food

 Dynamite is a famous Filipino finger food, or pulutan.
 "Pulutan" is a general term that describes any snack that is served with alcoholic drinks during parties such as birthdays, christenings, holidays, and other events.

-Dynamite is a deseeded green long chili, stuffed with a cheese and meat mixture and wrapped in a spring roll wrapper.
+Dynamite is a deseeded green long chili that's stuffed with a cheese and meat mixture and wrapped in a spring roll wrapper.
 It is then slowly deep-fried.
 It has a balance of savory, salty, and spicy flavors.
 Let me show you the simple way to make this delicious snack.

 - 1/4 kilogram lean ground pork